 Forget wheatgrass shots, sleep is one of the best things you can give your body.
 Enough good quality sleep enables your body to heal itself, fight infections, and keep every cell operating smoothly.

 For workout specific benefits, sleep comes up top too.
 When you get enough sleep, you’ll have more energy, faster reflexes, and your muscles will recover more quickly.
+It’ll be easier for you to perform strenuous activities if your body isn’t tired or sore.
+So, try to create a healthy sleeping habit.

 Switch off your phone, go to bed at a decent time, and stay off the alcohol in the evening.
 Alcohol might feel like it sends you to sleep but it’s not true.
 It actually disrupts your sleep.
+If you think your environment or bedroom setup is affecting your rest quality, you can make some changes to see whether it’ll help improve your rest at night.
+For instance, if your bed mattress and pillow keep you up at night, it may be time to replace them.
+Additionally, you can set the mood of your room by turning off the lights and adding some calming essential oils to help your body relax faster.

 Do you work out if you “have time”?
 Do you put work, beers, and TV shows before your fitness?
 When you put your workouts at the bottom of your list, you’ll find yourself rushing through them if you do them at all.